lrcortizo/javaee-app-social-network/README.md

    ```
       IMPORTANT: Make sure that Java import for `@SessionScoped` is from `javax.enterprise.context.SessionScoped`

-After building and deploying you project, JSF aplication will be available at URI  `http://localhost:8080/[project_name]` (`web-0.0.1-SNAPSHOT` as project name in `esi-exercises` project).
+After building and deploying you project, JSF aplication will be available at URI  `http://localhost:8080/[project_name]` (`web-0.0.1-SNAPSHOT` as project name in `bob-esi-solutions` project).

 ### Task 1
 Build a very simple JSF view to provide a basic `User` search interface.